Florida Restaurant Has Some Of The 'Absolute Best' Fried Rice In The U.S. | iHeart

 Fried rice is the perfect comfort food for when you want to chill at home or you can't make up your mind at a restaurant.
 While fried rice can be found in plenty of Asian eateries, just about any place can put its own spin on this classic dish.
 That's why The Daily Meal compiled a list of the "absolute best" fried rice you can find in America.

-A South Florida restaurant got the spotlight thanks to its Peruvian-style fried rice: Sabor a Peru!
-Here's why writers adore their take on the dish:
+A Washington restaurant got the spotlight thanks to its special take on fried rice: A+ Hong Kong Kitchen!
+Here's what writers love about this joint's dish:

-"This renowned fried rice comes to us from South Florida.
-A visit to Sabor a Peru, located at 2923 Biscayne Boulevard in Miami, would be a visit wasted if you don't try the seafood fried rice — or that's what reviewers say, anyway.
-On Four Square and Yelp, diners love the seafood fried rice, which is heaped with mussels, scallops, shrimp, and calamari.
-Reviews state that the dish is worthy of five stars, the best they'd ever had, and cooked perfectly...
-There are a number of ways to enjoy fried rice in simple and classic Peruvian fare even if you don't enjoy seafood; there's an omelet with grilled steak, fried rice, and beans that is a standout in reviews, too."
+"While not fried rice, the restaurant's stir-fried rice rolls were deemed 'the best dish in [Seattle's] International District]' by a food writer with The Infatuation.
+Fried rice is used as a base for the restaurant's many dishes that come baked in traditional Cantonese clay pots — and foodies rave over it.
+One Yelp reviewer swears by the A+ Lovers' fried rice, which is a bed of fried rice with a chicken and mushroom tomato sauce on one side, and a shrimp and vegetable cream sauce on the other.
+Several others recommend the salty fish fried rice — with the restaurant's XO sauce of course."